anshdeep02/Software-Delivery-Pipeline---Assignment/README.md

 4. **Set up Backend (Express):**
   \
-     - Navigate into the backend directory :
+     - In a new terminal, Navigate into the backend directory :

        ```bash
-       cd ../backend
+       cd Software-Delivery-Pipeline---Assignment/backend

        ```